Stop Wage Garnishment - Houston, TX

 Taking on a student loan for a traditional college seems to be a step toward a brighter future.
 College graduates may earn significantly more money than persons who do not attend college.
 See “The Economic Value of College Majors” published by Georgetown University’s McCourt School of Public Policy (https://cew.georgetown.edu/wp-content/uploads/Exec-Summary-web-B.pdf, Anthony P. Carenvale, Ban Cheah and Andrew R. Hanson, 2015).

 On the other hand, for-profit colleges may not provide the expected step up the ladder to economic prosperity.
 In “HomeRoom,” the official blog of the U.S. Department of Education, it is reported that for-profit colleges represent only about 13 % of the total higher education population, but account for about 31% of all student loans and about 50% of all student loan defaults.
 See “Fact: Too many career-training programs lead to low wages, high debt.” (https://cew.georgetown.edu/wp-content/uploads/Exec-Summary-web-B.pdf).

 Should You or Your Family be Worried About Student Loan?

-Yes, you should be very cautions.
+Yes, you should be very cautious.
 Because of government backing, student loans are deceptively easy to get.
-Because of federal law and government policy, student loans continue to accrue interest until paid and adversely affect lives of the borrower and the borrower’s family.
+Because of federal law and government policy, student loans continue to accrue interest until paid and adversely affect the lives of the borrower and the borrower’s family.